EMBRYOPSIDA Pirani & Prado

 See Weigend et al. (2016: general), Lönn (1999: Echiochileae), Rabaey et al. (2010: vestured pits, ± correlations with clades), Carke (1977), Weigend et al. (2009) and Bigazzi and Selvi (1998: Boragineae) for pollen morphology, Y. Heslop-Harrison (1981) and Bigazzi and Selvi (2000) for the morphology of stigma papillae, Millsaps (1940) and Khaleel (1977a) for embryology, Hilger (1985, 2014: Cynoglosseae), Seibert (1978: Lithospermeae), Ovczinnikova (2007 and references) and Simpson and Hasenstab (2009: Cryptantha, see the cover photograph!) for fruit morphology and development, and Almasi and Ranjbar (2013: chromosomes in Onosma).

 Phylogeny.
 Långström and Chase (2002) discussed tribal relationships within Boraginaceae.
 Nazaire and Hufford (2012; see also Cohen 2011a; Nazaire et al. 2014: Suppl.
-Fig. 4B) found quite good support for the relationships [Echiochileae [Cynoglossseae [Boragineae + Lithospermeae]]], the position of Echiochileae having the least support, and in the detailed study of Weigend et al. (2013a) and especially Cohen (2014) and Chacón et al. (2016) the same general relationships, including the position of Echiochileae, were recovered.
+Fig. 4B) found quite good support for the relationships [Echiochileae [Cynoglossseae [Boragineae + Lithospermeae]]], the position of Echiochileae having the least support.
+In the detailed study of Weigend et al. (2013a) and especially Cohen (2014) and Chacón et al. (2016) the same general relationships, including the position of Echiochileae, were recovered.